alexivkin/forkrefresh/README.md

 Authentication details are saved in the configstore, so you only need to do it once.
 To reset authentication simply remove `.config/configstore`.

 ## Notes

-* MS Edge is not supported until it gains SSE
-* This is a full stack app.
+* This is a full stack app (server and client js).
 It could be done as a client-only single page app, but handling the GitHub OAuth SPA flow and API pagination would be tricky.
 * Tested against [GitHub API v3](https://developer.github.com/v3/)

 ## References

 * [Similar app as SPA](https://github.com/upriver/upriver.github.io) and its [GitHub login proxy](https://github.com/prose/gatekeeper)